met67/the-sub/README.md

 When pouring a pint of beer, the display will turn on and the indicator will freeze until you release the pressure (after all this is a scale and it would jump to full load under pressure...).

-You can change from level disply to torp age display by clicking one of the buttons.
+You can change from level display to torp age display by clicking one of the buttons.